 Haruki Murakami wrote these words in After Dark, and they stand true when it comes to reading and studying Murakami.
 You can read him "alone," but he ought to be studied with "somebody else."

 Without a learning community, I fear the significance of Murakami's work is lost on many readers.
+I yearned for this kind of community and mentorship when I began reading him over a decade ago.

 Each course in this course series is designed for individuals who consider themselves Murakami enthusiasts and want to dig deeper into the theories and philosophies influencing his mind-bending stories.